DataDog/integrations-core/docs/dev/create_a_tile.md

 ## Populate the integration tile scaffolding

-For API integrations, custom dashboard widgets, professional services, or standalone SaaS licenses that will be offered for an additional cost on the Datadog Marketplace, use the Datadog Development Toolkit to create scaffolding for an informational tile-only listing.
+Use the Datadog Development Toolkit to create scaffolding for a tile-only listing.

-To create the informational tile-only listing's scaffolding:
+To create the tile-only listing's scaffolding:

 1. Make sure you're inside the `marketplace` directory:
    {{< code-block lang="shell" >}}cd $HOME/dd/marketplace{{< /code-block >}}